-Given the Boletaria’s situation, this enslavement of captives is completely logical.
-Recall that the kingdom was originally small and so wouldn’t have the manpower to rapidly expand its borders as it had.
-The country’s unprecedented growth in only a few centuries had to be supplemented by additional troops to offset the inevitable losses from continuous wars.
+Given Boletaria’s situation, this enslavement of captives is logical.
+The kingdom was originally small and so wouldn’t have the manpower to rapidly expand its borders as it had.
+The country’s unprecedented growth in only a few centuries needed to be supplemented by additional troops to offset the inevitable losses from continuous wars.
 One solution was training war dogs outfitted with bladed muzzles to help tear through the enemy lines.
 Another was conscripting the conquered.
-By enslaving the soldiers captured in battle, the Boletarian army could endlessly recycle its losses with new slaves while minimizing its own casualties.
-And by keeping them barely alive and equipped for fighting, the kingdom prevented much chance of a slave uprising even if they greatly outnumbered the soldiers and knights; it just needed to set a few examples.
+By enslaving the soldiers captured in battle, the Boletaria could endlessly recycle its losses with new slaves while minimizing its own casualties.
+And by keeping them barely alive and equipped for fighting, the kingdom prevented much chance of the slaves uprising even if they grossly outnumbered the soldiers and knights; it just needed to set a few examples.

 Long-used decapitation axe.

 Handle is thick and short, and it has weight, but it cuts the cervical vertebrae in half with one blow.